 Other Uses Igneous rocks such as pumice and obsidian also have important uses.
 The rough surface of pumice makes it a good abrasive for cleaning and polishing.
 Ancient native Americans used obsidian to make sharp tools for cutting and scraping.
 Perlite, formed from the heating of obsidian, is often mixed with soil for starting vegetable seeds.

-What igneous rock is most often used as a building
+What igneous rock is most often used as a building material?

+Durable Granite

-Durable Granite The ancient Egyptians valued granite for its durability.
-Thes granite for its durability.
+The ancient Egyptians valued granite for its durability.
 These statues from a temple in Luxor, Egypt, were carved in granite.